Goodale Sisters

 Elaine Goodale Eastman (1863–1953) and Dora Read Goodale (1866–1953) were American poets and sisters from Massachusetts.
 They published their first poetry as children still living at home, and were included in Edmund Clarence Stedman's classic An American Anthology (1900).

 Elaine Goodale taught at the Indian Department of Hampton Institute, started a day school on a Dakota reservation in 1886, and was appointed as Superintendent of Indian Education for the Two Dakotas by 1890.
-She married Dr. Charles Eastman (also known as Ohiye S'a), a Santee Sioux who was the first Native American to graduate from medical school and become a physician educated in Western medicine.
+She married Dr. Charles Eastman (also known as Ohiye S'a), a Santee Sioux who was among the first Native Americans to graduate from medical school and become a physician educated in Western medicine.
 They lived with their growing family in the West for several years.
 Goodale collaborated with him in writing about his childhood and Sioux culture; his nine books were popular and made him a featured speaker on a public lecture circuit.
 She also continued her own writing, writing both as a journalist in many of the newspapers and magazines of the day, and books in genres including novels, biography and memoir.
 Her last book was published in 1930; a memoir edited by Kay Graber was published posthumously in 1978.

 Dora Read Goodale published a book of poetry at age 21 and continued to write.
 She became a teacher of art and English in Connecticut.
 Later she was a teacher and director of the Uplands Sanatorium in Pleasant Hill, Tennessee.
 She attracted positive reviews when she published her last book of poetry at age 75 in 1941, in which she combined modernist free verse with the use of Appalachian dialect to express her neighbors' traditional lives.